Portfolio manager’s Letter May 2008

 The Cash Flow Statement lists cash flows from operating activities as $3.4 billion this includes reported earning and depreciation, and the derivative loss was added back in because it is a non-cash charge.
 But even this figure appears to understate Berkshire Hathaway’s actual cash flow.
-Berkshire Hathaway’s cash balance was only down by $8.8 billion in the quarter, so Berkshire Hathaway appears to be generating a lot of cash flow that never makes it to taxable earnings or operating cash flow.
+Berkshire Hathaway’s cash balance was only down by $8.8 billion in the Quarter, so Berkshire Hathaway appears to be generating a lot of cash flow that never makes it to taxable earnings or operating cash flow and creates financial insurance.

 The fact the Buffett was able to invest $13.7 billion and only reduce the company’s cash balance by $8.8 billion certainly reinforces the notion that the $940 million figure for reported earnings is not at all indicative of the real growth of intrinsic value during the Quarter.

 In the past 3 years and one quarter Berkshire Hathaway’s total after tax earnings came to $33.7 billion, yet Buffett has been able to invest $58.3 billion.
 The Berkshire Hathaway’s cash balance at the beginning of this period (December 31, 2004) was $43.4 billion and on March 31, 2008 it was 35.6 billion.
 So Buffett has over spent earnings by $24.6 billion but only reduced his available cash by $7.8 million.
-A little Omaha investment magic.
+A little Omaha investment magic not financial insurance.